lf-edge/ekuiper/fvt_scripts/README.md

   - Create/Delete/Describe/Show stream for RestAPI
   - Create/Delete/Describe/Show stream for CLI

-  The script need to be told about the location of Kuiper install directory, so script knows where to invoke Kuiper CLI.
+  The script need to be told about the location of eKuiper install directory, so script knows where to invoke eKuiper CLI.

-  - Specify the ``base`` property in the JMeter command line, the ``base`` is where Kuiper installs.
+  - Specify the ``base`` property in the JMeter command line, the ``base`` is where eKuiper installs.
 Below is command for starting JMeter.

     ```shell
     bin/jmeter.sh -Dbase="/opt/kuiper"